 - Notify your part leader if you will be absent: we understand work schedules can conflict with rehearsals, but please try not to schedule major overseas holidays during the rehearsal period.
 Absences longer than three weeks will be followed up and continuation must be approved by the Music Director on a case-by-case basis.
-Contact details for part leaders are at the end of this document, or on our website.
+Contact details for part leaders are here.

 - Please bring a pencil (or two!): all choristers will need their own pencil to mark in conductor directions.
 Don’t expect to remember all of them, especially in long, complex works.
 Learning music is challenging enough without having to repeat instructions over and over.

 - Do not talk while other parts practise: it is extremely disruptful for the part practising.
 Following along what they are learning can actually assist your own learning of the music and understanding how your part fits in.

 - Refreshments: hot refreshments are available between 7-7:30 prior to commencement of rehearsal along with a social opportunity with other choir members.
 There will be a ten-minute break roughly half way through the rehearsal for toilet and drinks, but please bring your own refreshment for this break.